xkLi-Allen/xkli-Allen.github.io/_pages/about.md

 **AI4Science**: The transformative potential of AI4Science lies in its capacity to revolutionize our understanding and transformation of the world, with profound implications across all aspects of human life.
 My goal is to advance the practical application of artificial intelligence in scientific domains, driving a new wave of innovation—particularly in <font color=red> Integrating Graph and PLM into Scientific Researches</font>.

-To date, I have published some papers in leading international conferences on ML, DB, DM, and AI, including ICML, VLDB, ICDE, WWW, AAAI, and IJCAI.
+To date, I have published some papers in leading international conferences on ML, DB, DM, and AI, including ICML, NeurIPS, VLDB, ICDE, WWW, AAAI, and IJCAI.
 An overview of my research roadmap is as follows:

   - Data Quantity: <font color=orange>Annotation</font> [[arXiv 2025 OGA](https://arxiv.org/abs/2505.13989)] [[arXiv 2025 HIAL](https://arxiv.org/abs/2507.20490)], <font color=orange>Synthesize</font> [[NeurIPS 2025 GraphMaster](https://arxiv.org/abs/2504.00711)], and <font color=orange>Scalability</font> [[WWW 2024 ATP](https://arxiv.org/abs/2402.06128)] [[VLDB 2024 LightDiC](https://arxiv.org/abs/2401.11772)] [[arXiv 2025 ScaDyG](https://arxiv.org/abs/2501.16002)], <font color=orange>Stream</font> (<font color=green>Open-world</font>).